AlbusPercival91/university-cms/README.md

 ## Installation
 - Download the source code
 - Import as Maven Project to your IDE
-- Change username and password for pgAdmin in class UniversityApplication, method initializeDatabase():
+- Change password for pgAdmin in class UniversityApplication, method initializeDatabase():
 ```java
 @SpringBootApplication
 public class UniversityApplication extends SpringBootServletInitializer {